 So, what even is Hearthstone?
 Hearthstone: Heroes of Warcraft is a digital collectible card game (CCG) from Blizzard Entertainment.
-It’s Free-to-play, and a ton of fun.
+It’s free-to-play, and a ton of fun.
 Starting out, your account gives you a large number of free cards.
 You build decks by choosing between 9 hero classes, each bringing their own unique cards and abilities to the game.
-Earning your way by leveling up each hero and gaining gold, your decks grow within the limits of selecting 30 cards from your collection of minions, spells, and weapons in the name of defeating your opponent.
+Earning your way by leveling up each hero and gaining gold, your decks grow within the limits of selecting 30 cards from your collection of playable minions, spells, and weapons in the name of defeating your opponent.

 You can play in Standard, Wild, The Arena, Solo Adventures, and the Tavern Brawl.
 Standard is your average, normal games for play.
 Wild is where you can craft any deck using any cards that have been phased out of Standard.
 Yes, you read that right, cards can get phased out.
 Card sets rotate out of Standard every two years in Hearthstone.
 Additionally, you can play in the Arena.
 The Arena is a closed format where you draft a deck of random cards and play against other Arena players.
 There are also solo adventures, which usually come from expansions and serve as card injections to add to particular metagame.
 While an Adventure hasn’t been added to the game in awhile, Team 5 at Blizzard Entertainment are promising are ready for another with the upcoming expansion, Knights of the Frozen Throne.
 Tavern Brawls are fun and wacky games that last for four days of distinctly different set ups, and offers a card pack when you have your first win.

-Playing the game earns you gold, as well as a daily quest which can offer anything between 40-50 gold to a free pack of cards.
-You can use to buy packs of cards to add to your collection, or play in the Arena.
+Playing the game earns you gold, as well as a daily quest which can offer anything between 40 to 50 to 100 gold to a free pack of cards.
+You can use gold to buy packs of cards to add to your collection, or play in the Arena.
 Playing in the Arena earns you serious rewards, dust to craft cards, a pack of classic cards, and more gold to spend.
 You earn arcane dust by deciding to get rid of a card you don’t want OR by getting a copy of a card you already have.
 This is what you use to make a card you want but don’t have yet.
 There’s a rarity system for these cards of course, from basic, common, rare, epics, and legendaries.
 One pack has a confirmed rare card, and the rest is up to chance.
 But don’t take my description of the game for granted!

 Read these 10 reasons why you should play the game: